 Even when a woman does seek treatment for blood in her urine or painful urination, it's possible that her primary care provider or OB-GYN physician may diagnose and treat her for a UTI rather than suspecting bladder cancer.

 Suppose a woman's bladder cancer-related urinary symptoms are continuously treated as a UTI.
 In that case, it's possible that she may experience repeated UTI-like episodes that are misdiagnosed and mistreated.
 If these episodes become severe, she may be referred to a urologist who might then suspect and diagnose bladder cancer.
 This can lead to a delay in diagnosis of bladder cancer and could contribute to the generally later age of diagnosis for women with bladder cancer when compared to their male counterparts.4-6

-UTIs in men are less common, and may alert a male's healthcare provider to suspect additional underlying issues immediately.
-This may lead a man to visiting a urologist sooner or to being diagnosed with bladder cancer earlier after urinary symptoms appear.4
+UTIs in men are less common and may alert a male's healthcare provider to suspect additional underlying issues immediately.
+This may lead a man to visit a urologist sooner or to be diagnosed with bladder cancer earlier after urinary symptoms appear.4

 The relationship between UTIs and bladder cancer

 Many experts and individuals with bladder cancer have wondered if true UTIs are related to bladder cancer risk.
 Inflammation related to infection, most commonly due to the rare parasitic infection schistosomiasis or long-term use of a urinary catheter, has been thought to increase the risk of developing squamous cell carcinoma of the bladder.
 However, this type of bladder cancer makes up only a small portion of all bladder cancer cases.7

 The most commonly diagnosed form of bladder cancer in the United States is urothelial carcinoma, with 90 percent of individuals with the condition being diagnosed with this type.
 As such, determining the relationship between UTIs and urothelial carcinoma is of interest to many in the urological field.7